xjjak/LapCal/README.md

 Building gloves that enable typing on a 34-key keyboard without an actual physical keyboard using IMUs and machine learning.

+## Attributions

+- For the ring models we use the [Round Anything library by Irev-Dev](https://github.com/Irev-Dev/Round-Anything), licensed under the MIT License.

 This work is licensed under a